noha133/Django-customer-management/README.md

 ## Running the server
-From within the `MedicalInsurance` directory first ensure you are working using your created virtual environment.
+From within the `customermanagement` directory first ensure you are working using your created virtual environment.

 To run the server, execute:
 #### Mac , Linux